 Bill Moggridge (2007) writes about a framework that is geared towards developing web interactions by showing a person's needs and behavior for a particular project or task.
 This framework could also be used to target the needs of learners.
 The framework is a two-by-two matrix with a vertical axis describing the view of the learner with a long-term view at the top and a short-term view at the bottom.
 The horizontal axis shows how engaged the learner is, with low engagement on the left and high engagement on the right:

-- In the top right hand corner are Pathfinders who are fully engaged and take a long term perspective.
-These are the learners that require full mastery of the skills.
+- In the top right hand corner are Pathfinders who are fully engaged and take a long-term perspective.
+These learners require full mastery of the skills.

 A Pathfinder is someone who really needs to learn the task because she is going to be using it for the long-term and will be fully engaged during the entire time frame.
 Training or a blended platform will normally be called for and if the task is highly complex, an in-depth performance support package might also be needed.